kirpitcheq/CSharpCourse/05-reflection/README.md

 Type your string arg:
 Hello World 1234567890
 Your result: Hll Wrld

+Put "exit" to exit or "help" for commands info of loaded plugins: something
+Wrong command

 Put "exit" to exit or "help" for commands info of loaded plugins: exit